Posterior and predictive inference for Bayesian STAR splines

 STAR defines a count-valued probability model by (1) specifying a Gaussian model for continuous *latent* data and (2) connecting the latent data to the observed data via a *transformation and rounding* operation.
 Here, the continuous latent data model is a spline regression.

-can be estimated (before model fitting) using the empirical distribution of the
+Second, the transformation can be estimated (before model fitting) using the

-distribution function (CDF), which is fully nonparametric ('np'), or the parametric
+distribution function (ECDF), which is fully nonparametric ('np'), or the parametric

 alternatives based on Poisson ('pois') or Negative-Binomial ('neg-bin')